cornerstonejs/cornerstoneWebImageLoader/README.md

 Usage
 -------

-Simple include the cornerstoneWebImageLoader.js in your HTML file after you load cornerstone.js and it will automatically register itself with cornerstone to load imageId's that have the http or https url schemes.
-To display an image, pass the url to the image as the imageId parameter to a cornerstone API function loadImage()
+Simply include the cornerstoneWebImageLoader.js in your HTML file after you load cornerstone.js and it will automatically register itself with cornerstone to load imageId's that have the http or https url schemes.
+To display an image, pass the url to the image as the imageId parameter to a cornerstone API function loadImage().

 Key Features
 ------------

 * Provides a bridge between the cornerstone library and standard web images
+* Allows XHR to be hooked so custom http headers can be added (e.g. for authentication).
+See the example to see how this is done.

 Contributors
 ------------
 @onluiz for fixing a bug with images not being properly invalidated

 Build System
 ============